DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Sometimes the different jobs that send trainee info to DQT (such as `Dqt::UpdateTraineeJob`,`Dqt::WithdrawTraineeJob` and `Dqt::RecommendForAwardJob` ) will produce an error.
 You can view these failed jobs in the Sidekiq UI.

 Sometimes a trainee will have both a failed update job, and a failed award job.
 In this case, make sure to re-run the update job first.
-If you run the award job first and then try to run the update job, the update will fail as the trainee will already have QTS (and therefore can no longer be updated on DQT's end).
+If you run the award job first and then try to run the update job, the update will fail as the trainee will already have QTS (and therefore can no longer be updated on DQT’s end).

 We have a couple of services you can call which retrieve data about the trainee in DQT.